pyca/cryptography/docs/x509/reference.rst

         :param critical: Set to ``True`` if the extension must be understood and handled.

-    .. method:: build(backend)
+    .. method:: build(backend=None)

         Create a revoked certificate object using the provided backend.

-        :param backend: Backend that will be used to build the revoked certificate.
+        :param backend: An optional backend used to build the revoked certificate.
 Must support the
             :class:`~cryptography.hazmat.backends.interfaces.X509Backend`
             interface.